-NOW, THEREFORE, BE IT RESOLVED that the Academic Senate of Grossmont College and the Academic Senate Committees, find that the Governor's March 4, 2020 declaration of a state of emergency due to the COVID-19 pandemic remains active.
+NOW, THEREFORE, BE IT RESOLVED that the Academic Senate of Grossmont College and the Academic Senate Committees, find that the Governor's March 4, 2020 declaration of a state of emergency due to the COVID-19 pandemic remains active, due to no official notification having been received.

-BE IT FURTHER RESOLVED, the Academic Senate of Grossmont College finds that due to the state of emergency meeting in person would present imminent risks to the health or safety of attendees and/or the state of emergency continues to directly impact the ability of the 75 Senators to meet safely in person due to the prevalence of the Delta variant of the COVID-19 virus, the lack of indoor meeting facilities, the potential presence of unvaccinated individuals attending meetings, the potential for noncompliance with mask wearing requirements, and desire to protect the health of immunocompromised faculty, staff and the public.
+BE IT FURTHER RESOLVED, the Academic Senate of Grossmont College finds that due to the state of emergency meeting in person would present imminent risks to the health or safety of attendees and/or the state of emergency continues to directly impact the ability of the 82 Senators to meet safely in person due to the prevalence of the new Omicron BA.2 variant of the COVID-19 virus, the lack of a large indoor meeting facility, the potential presence of unvaccinated individuals attending meetings, the potential for noncompliance with mask wearing requirements, and desire to protect the health of immuno-compromised faculty, staff and the public.

-PASSED AND ADOPTED by the Academic Senate of Grossmont College, this 31st day of January 2022, by the following vote:
+PASSED AND ADOPTED by the Academic Senate of Grossmont College, this 4th day of April 2022, by the following vote:

-AYES: 54
+AYES: 49

-NOES: 1
+NOES: 6